-Master Slave Active Passive Link this is a master unit, it's active, no slave unit has been defined Master Slave Active Passive Link this is a master unit, it's active, a slave has been defined but the link to the slave is down.
-Action: check & verify the heartbeat configuration Master Slave Active Passive Link this is a slave unit, it's active (a failover from the master has occurred) and the heartbeat link to the master has been established Master Slave Active Passive Link this is a master unit, a slave unit has been defined, but the link is down (e.g. serial cable unplugged) so the state cannot be determined.
+Master Slave Active Passive Link This is a master unit, it's active, no slave unit has been defined Master Slave Active Passive Link This is a master unit, it's active, a slave has been defined but the link to the slave is down.
+Action : check & verify the heartbeat configuration Master Slave Active Passive Link This is a slave unit, it's active (a failover from the master has occurred) and the heartbeat link to the master is operating normally Master Slave Active Passive Link This is a master unit, a slave unit has been defined, but the link is down (e.g. serial cable unplugged) so the state cannot be determined.
 In this case the floating IP's may be active on both units.
-Action: check & verify the heartbeat configuration, check the serial cable (if applicable), check heartbeat logs & if required restart heartbeat on both units
+Action: check & verify the heartbeat configuration, check the serial cable (if applicable), check heartbeat logs & if required restart heartbeat on both units Master Slave Active Passive Link This is the master unit, a slave unit has been defined on the master, but the link is down (e.g. serial cable unplugged) so the state cannot be determined.
+In this case the heartbeat service has probably stopped on both units.
+Action : check & verify the heartbeat configuration check the serial cable (if applicable), check heartbeat logs & if required restart heartbeat on both units --